joshnichols-lang/Mentat/replit.md

 # 1fox

 ## Overview
-1fox is an AI-powered cryptocurrency trading terminal specializing in perpetual futures trading across multiple exchanges.
-It enables users to interact with an AI trading agent, "Mr. Fox," using natural language for automated strategy execution.
-The platform features a "Fantastic Mr. Fox" newspaper-themed interface, real-time market data, portfolio tracking, and comprehensive trading controls for Hyperliquid and Orderly Network.
-Users authenticate with external wallets, and the platform auto-generates a multi-chain wallet for deposits via Router Nitro cross-chain bridging.
+1fox is an AI-powered cryptocurrency trading platform providing a comprehensive "one stop shop" for three market types: Perpetuals, Prediction Markets, and Spot Discovery (coming soon).
+The platform enables users to interact with an AI trading agent, "Mr. Fox," using natural language for automated strategy execution across perpetual futures (Hyperliquid, Orderly Network) and prediction markets (Polymarket).
+Features a glassmorphic "Fantastic Mr. Fox" themed interface with tab-based navigation, real-time market data, portfolio tracking, and comprehensive trading controls.
+Users authenticate with external wallets, and the platform auto-generates a multi-chain wallet (EVM, Solana, Polygon) for seamless cross-chain trading.
 1fox aims to provide a professional AI trading experience focused on Sharpe ratio maximization through optimal trading actions and continuous risk management, delivered as a multi-tenant SaaS.

 ## User Preferences
 Preferred communication style: Simple, everyday language.